Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 ### Explicitly Stating Assumptions

-Just as any other analysis tool, the OpenStack Checker may introduce false positive and false negative findings.
+Just as any other analysis tool, the Codyze Evaluator may introduce false positive and false negative findings.
-This can originate from errors in the implementation of the OpenStack Checker (and the underlying CPG library), general limitations of the static analysis methods used, imprecision when tagging concepts and operations, unsupported features, ambiguous code snippets, or failing heuristics.
+This can originate from errors in the implementation of the Codyze Evaluator (and the underlying CPG library), general limitations of the static analysis methods used, imprecision when tagging concepts and operations, unsupported features, ambiguous code snippets, or failing heuristics.

-To address this, we explicitly state which assumptions have been made during the analysis, or have to be accepted to rely on the results of the OpenStack checker.
+To address this, we explicitly state which assumptions have been made during the analysis, or have to be accepted to rely on the results of the Codyze Evaluator.
-While some assumptions have to hold on a global level (e.g., no bugs in the implementation of the OpenStack Checker exist, the run of the OpenStack Checker was not compromised, ...), other assumptions (e.g., related to the correctness of certain translation on ambiguous code, known incomplete code, usage of heuristics) are specific to certain patterns in the TOE's code.
+While some assumptions have to hold on a global level (e.g., no bugs in the implementation of the Codyze Evaluator exist, the run of the Codyze Evaluator was not compromised, ...), other assumptions (e.g., related to the correctness of certain translation on ambiguous code, known incomplete code, usage of heuristics) are specific to certain patterns in the TOE's code.
 These are generated while constructing the CPG (in frontends, passes and the tagging logic) and are directly integrated into the CPG and linked to the node or edge which is affected by the assumption.

 When querying the CPG, the assumptions which may affect the result (i.e., they are located on a path which is traversed) are returned as part of the result of the query.